Animal coloration: Motion dazzle

 Some prey animals such as zebra are marked with high-contrast patterns which possibly help to confuse their predators, such as lions, during a chase.
 The bold stripes of a herd of running zebra have been claimed make it difficult for predators to estimate the prey's speed and direction accurately, or to identify individual animals, giving the prey an improved chance of escape.
 Since dazzle patterns (such as the zebra's stripes) make animals harder to catch when moving, but easier to detect when stationary, there is an evolutionary trade-off between dazzle and camouflage.
 There is evidence that the zebra's stripes could provide some protection from flies and biting insects.

 Physical protection

 Many animals have dark pigments such as melanin in their skin, eyes and fur to protect themselves against sunburn (damage to living tissues caused by ultraviolet light).
 Another example of photoprotective pigments are the GFP-like proteins in some corals.
-In some jellyfish, rhizostomins have also been hypothesized to protect against ultraviolet damage.
+In some jellyfish, rhizostomins have also been hypothesised to protect against ultraviolet damage.